Reckziegel/FromQuandl/README.md

 FromQuandl
 ==========

-The goal of FromQuandl is to easy the search, download and data preprocessing that often happen when using the `Quandl` package in R.
+The goal of FromQuandl is to easy the search, download and data preprocess that often happen when using the `Quandl` package in R.

 Installation
 ------------